1st Missouri Colored Infantry Regiment

-The 1st Missouri Colored Infantry Regiment was an African-American infantry regiment that served in the Union Army during the American Civil War.
-It was redesignated as the 62nd Regiment of U.S. Colored Troops on March 11, 1864.
+The 1st Missouri Colored Infantry Regiment was an infantry regiment of the Union Army's United States Colored Troops which served during the American Civil War.
+It was redesignated as the 62nd Regiment of United States Colored Troops on March 11, 1864.

 Service

 The 1st Missouri Colored Infantry Regiment was organized at Benton Barracks, in St. Louis, Missouri, December 7–14, 1863.
 Attached to District of St. Louis, Mo., to January 1864.
 Designation changed to 62nd Regiment United States Colored Troops March 11, 1864.
 Ordered to Port Hudson, Louisiana.
 District of Baton Rouge, La., Dept. of the Gulf, to June 1864.
 Provisional Brigade, District of Morganza, Dept. of the Gulf, to September 1864.
 2nd Brigade, 1st Division, United States Colored Troops, District of Morganza, Dept. of the Gulf, to September 1864.
 Port Hudson, La., Dept. of the Gulf, to September 1864.
 Brazos Santiago, Texas, to October, 1864.
 1st Brigade, 2nd Division, United States Colored Troops, Dept. of the Gulf, to December 1864.
 Brazos Santiago, Texas, to June 1865.
 Dept. of Texas to March 1866.